pingcap/docs/partitioned-table.md

 You can add a non-unique index by using `ALTER TABLE` statements.
 But if you want to add a unique index, the `c1` column must be included in the unique index.

-When using a partitioned table, the prefix index cannot be specified as a unique attribute:
+When using a partitioned table, you cannot specify the prefix index as a unique attribute:

 {{< copyable "sql" >}}